Product update for My Cloud EX4

 These instructions represent a manual update.

-IMPORTANT: Do not interrupt the firmware upgrade process.
+IMPORTANT: My Cloud product requires a hard drive inserted into the bay and a volume must be created to perform the firmware update.
+Do not interrupt the firmware upgrade process.
 Doing so may cause the device to malfunction or unable to boot.
 If you are using the manual update method, do not rename the firmware file.
 Doing so will cause the manual update to fail and can corrupt the system.

 - Download the firmware to your desktop.

-- Unzip the file and you will find the actual firmware in this format: My_Cloud_LT4A_1.02.xx.bin
+- Unzip the file and you will find the actual firmware in this format: My_Cloud_LT4A_1.05.xx.bin

 - Save this to your desktop.